Fool's mate: Variations

-Mating patterns similar to the fool's mate can occur early in the game.
-Such patterns in historical games illustrate the weakness alongside the e1–h4 and e8–h5 diagonals early in the game.
-White can mate Black using a pattern that resembles the fool's mate, though it takes an extra turn.
+Mating patterns similar to fool's mate can occur early in the game.
+Such patterns in historical games illustrate the weakness along the e1–h4 and e8–h5 diagonals early in the game.
+White can mate Black using a pattern that resembles fool's mate, though it takes at least an extra turn.

 White to mate in three moves

-White can achieve a checkmate similar to the fool's mate.
+White can achieve a checkmate similar to fool's mate.
 When the roles are reversed, however, White requires an extra third turn or half-move, known in computer chess as a ply.
 In both cases, the principle is the same: a player advances their f- and g-pawns such that the opponent's queen can mate along the unblocked diagonal.
-A board position illustrating White's version of the fool's mate—with White to mate—was given as a problem in Bobby Fischer Teaches Chess, and also as an early example in a compendium of problems by László Polgár.
+A board position illustrating White's version of fool's mate—with White to mate—was given as a problem in Bobby Fischer Teaches Chess, and also as an early example in a compendium of problems by László Polgár.
 The solution in Fischer's book bore the comment "Black foolishly weakened his King's defenses.
 This game took three moves!!"
 One possible sequence leading to the position is 1. e4 g5 2. d4 f6 3.
 Qh5.

 A possibly apocryphal variant of the fool's mate has been reported by several sources.
 The 1959 game 1. e4 g5 2.
 Nc3 f5??
 3. Qh5# has been attributed to Masefield and Trinka, although the first player's name has also been reported as Mayfield or Mansfield and the second player's name as Trinks or Trent.
 Further, a similar mate can occur in From's Gambit: 1. f4 e5 2. g3 exf4 3. gxf4??
 Qh4#.

-There is another possible three-move mate for White: 1. e4 e5 2.
-Qh5 Ke7 3.
-Qxe5.
+There are other possible three-move mates for White, such as 1. e4 e5 2.
+Qh5 Ke7??
+3. Qxe5#.
+The total number is 347.

+Even if White has a handicap of queen odds, there is a possible three-move mate for White, such as 1. e4 f6 2.
+Be2 g5??
+3. Bh5#.

+Black to mate in three moves

+If the typical fool's mate setup is played, except White plays h3 instead of g4, a similar forced mate can result: 2...
+Qh4+ 3. g3 Qxg3#.
+Like fool's mate, there are eight distinct ways for this to happen.